puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 In some situations, a development team may wish to manage their infrastructure on nodes to which they do not have root access.
 PE 3.2 lets users take advantage of PE's capabilities with puppet agents that can run without root privileges.
 Details can be found in the new [guide to non-root agents](deploy_nonroot-agent.html).

-#### Support for Solaris 11
+#### Agent Support for Solaris 11

 The puppet agent can now be installed on nodes running Solaris 11.
-Support is only for agents.
+Other roles (e.g., master, console) are not supported.
 For more information, see the [system requirements](install_system_requirements.html).

 #### Disable/Enable Live Management